AlexanderRichert-NOAA/ci-check-spack-recipe/README.md

 # GitHub CI Action: check-spack-recipe

-This repository provides a GitHub Action for checking a Spack recipe for a CMake-based package to confirm that it contains variants reflectable the options available in a given CMakeLists.txt.
+This repository provides a GitHub Action for checking a Spack recipe for a CMake-based package to confirm that it contains variants reflecting the options available in a given CMakeLists.txt.

 This repository supports [NCEPLIBS](https://github.com/NOAA-EMC/NCEPLIBS) CI